In this month’s dev diary, we have SIMP 6.3 beta news, updates on the SIMP Console, the SIMP free trials, and two new testing programs!

 We are hoping that by starting these programs, we can solicit even more direct feedback to make an even better product!

 Want to learn more about SIMP?
 Download our whitepaper! or request a free trial of Enterprise or Lite Editions.

-Dylan is a software engineer at Onyx Point, and brings over
+Dylan is a software engineer at Onyx Point and brings over

-10 years of software engineering experience, across a wide
+10 years of software engineering experience across a wide

 variety of industries and spaces.
 He currently leads the

-commercial SIMP team, and is responsible for the day to day
+commercial SIMP team and is responsible for the day to day

-and conceptualized and spearheaded the SIMP Console.
+also conceptualized and spearheaded the SIMP Console.

 At Onyx Point, our engineers focus on Security, System

 services for Puppet, RedHat, SIMP, NiFi, GitLab, and the other